innerpixel/innerpixel/README.md

 <strong>< MUSIC: LOW TONE NOTES :-) ></strong>
   <p>
     Welcome to INNERPIXEL - GitHub home.
-My name is Gabriel Cirstea and i am the inventor of the innerpixels.
-    CODE NAME: Innerpixels-decentralized.blooming commnunity  ;-) <br>
+My name is Gabriel Cirstea and i am the inventor of the innerpixels. <br> CODE NAME: Innerpixels-decentralized.blooming commnunity  ;-) <br>
     More to come as the projects takes more form.
   </p>
 <h5>
   We are working on a decentralized service.
 Making the world a beter place, one innerpixel by one innerpixel.
-  <br>Empowering one innerpixel to interconnect with other innerpixel.
+  <br> - Empowering one innerpixel to interconnect with other innerpixel.
-  <br>While .. authenticity, freedom, privacy, safety and responsability.. being INNERPIXEL
+  <br> - While ..authenticity, privacy, safety and responsability.. being INNERPIXEL's core-values and most important assets.
 </h5>

 <ul>